PacktPublishing/Elevating-React-Web-Development-with-Gatsby-4/README.md

 This is the code repository for [Elevating React Web Development with Gatsby](https://www.packtpub.com/product/elevating-react-web-development-with-gatsby-4/9781800209091), published by Packt.

-**Build performant, accessible, and interactive web applications with React and Gatsby.js 4**
+**Practical guide to building performant, accessible, and interactive web apps with React and Gatsby.js 4**

 ## What is this book about?
 Gatsby is a powerful React static site generator that enables you to create lightning-fast web experiences.
 With the latest version of Gatsby, you can combine your static content with server-side rendered and deferred static content to create a fully rounded application.
 Elevating React Web Development with Gatsby provides a comprehensive introduction for anyone new to GatsbyJS and will help you get up to speed in no time.